Christian1984/vfrmap-for-vr/README.md

 *Locate your FSKneeboard PRO license file*

+> Please note:
+>
-> *Please note*: This step will be skipped if there is already a license file present in the intended installation directory (when updating, for example).
+> This step will be skipped if there is already a license file present in the intended installation directory (when updating, for example).

 <div style="page-break-after: always;"></div>